Lewis R. Morris: Career

 In 1786, Morris moved to Springfield in the Vermont Republic and established himself as a businessman, landowner and politician.
 He served as Secretary of Foreign Affairs from 1781 to 1783.
 He was a member of the Springfield meeting-house committee in 1785 and was tax collector in 1786 and 1787.
 He served as a selectman on the town council in 1788, and as town treasurer from 1790 to 1794.
 Morris was Windsor County court clerk from 1789 to 1796.
 He served as judge of the Windsor County court until 1801.

 Morris was clerk of the Vermont House of Representatives in 1790 and 1791, and was a member of the convention to ratify the United States Constitution.
 He was secretary of the constitutional convention in Windsor in 1793.
 Morris attended the Vermont ratifying convention in Bennington, Vermont, where he voted in support of the Constitution.
 On March 4, 1791, President George Washington appointed him the first U.S. Marshal of the District of Vermont.
 He served as Marshal until 1794 and was succeeded by his deputy, Jabez G. Fitch.

 Morris was a brigadier general in the State militia in 1793 and major general of the First Division from 1795 to 1817.
 He was a member of the Vermont House of Representatives from 1795 to 1797 and 1803 to 1808, and served as speaker.
 He was elected as a Federalist to the Fifth, Sixth, and Seventh Congresses, holding office from May 22, 1797, to March 3, 1803.

 Personal life

-Morris married Mary Dwight, daughter of Timothy and Mary Edwards Dwight, Hulda Theodosia Olcott, who died soon after their marriage and Ellen Hunt, daughter of Jonathan Hunt.
+Morris married Mary Dwight, daughter of Timothy and Mary Edwards Dwight, Hulda Theodosia Olcott, who died soon after their marriage and Ellen Hunt, daughter of Jonathan Hunt Sr.

 Morris died on December 29, 1825, in Springfield, Vermont, and is interred at Forest Hill Cemetery in Charlestown, New Hampshire.